Codeception/module-symfony/CONTRIBUTING.md

 ## No, my change does not require a test
 So you're going to make a small change or improve the documentation?
 Hey, you rock!

-- Either just edit [`Symfony.php`](https://github.com/Codeception/module-symfony/blob/master/src/Codeception/Module/Symfony.php) on GitHub's website.
+- Just edit [`Symfony.php`](https://github.com/Codeception/module-symfony/blob/master/src/Codeception/Module/Symfony.php) on GitHub's website.
 - Make sure to add a descriptive title and add an explanation for your changes.

-> :bulb: You can also create a *fork* and *cloning it* on your local machine, as explained in the next section.
+> :bulb: You can also create a *fork* and *clone it* on your local machine, as explained in the next section.

 ## Yes, my change requires a test